nkiomi/Learning/README.md

 # Learning
-My notes and projects from several Online Courses
+My notes and projects from several Online Coursesm,bjmjbhmgh